PACAF hosts 2017 Pacific Air Chiefs Symposium

-Royal Australian Air Force (RAAF) Air Marshal Leo Davies, Chief of Air Force, discusses challenges in the Indo-Asia-Pacific region at a panel during the 2017 Pacific Air Chiefs Symposium at Joint Base Pearl Harbor-Hickam, Hawaii, Sept.
-26, 2017.
+Royal Australian Air Force Air Marshal Leo Davies, left, Bangladesh Air Force Air Chief Marshal Abu Esrar, center, and Nepalese Armed Forces Pilot Maj.
+Gen. Sudheer Shrestha, discuss interoperability challenges on day two of the 2017 Pacific Air Chiefs Symposium at Joint Base Pearl Harbor-Hickam, Hawaii, Sept.
+27, 2017.
 This event marks the largest number of air chiefs gathering from across the Indo-Asia-Pacific for dialogue and is intended to increase cooperation with our allies and partners.
 (U.S. Air Force photo/Tech.
 Sgt.
 Kamaile Casillas)

 |Date Taken: